-RPM is covered for Medicare Part B patients with a small co-pay.
+RPM is covered for patients with a small co-pay.
 This monthly program offers patients personalized care plans, continuous care team engagement, and informed condition management.

 Remote monitoring CPT codes correspond to an exact activity, whether that be device setup or providing care services.
 The codes reflect different rates, each with its own restrictions.